Nomad-Rob/Docker/Bind_Mount/README.md

 THis just keeps your file structure clean and allows you to keep your code in a directory on your local machine while using vscode extensions.

 **You can use the shell in the container to get into the environment and run commands inside the container while using the vscode extensions.**

-## Usage
-This Dockerfile is tailored for Python applications that require specific packages and run on port 5000.
-To build and run a container using this Dockerfile:

-1. Place the Dockerfile in the root of your Python project directory.
-2. Ensure you have a `requirements.txt` file listing your dependencies.
-3. Build the Docker image: `docker build -t your-image-name .`
-4. Run the container: `docker run -p 5000:5000 your-image-name`

-## Customization
-- You can change the base image and Python version according to your application's requirements.
-- Adjust the `WORKDIR`, `COPY`, and `EXPOSE` directives to suit your project's structure and networking needs.
-- Modify environment variables as per your application configuration.